jramaswami/GettingAndCleaningData/CourseProject/README.md

 not variables.
 Each measurement provided by the researchers can be categorized in a number of ways:

-1. It is either time data or has had a Fast Fourier Transform applied.
+1. It is either data from the time domain or has had a Fast Fourier Transform applied and is from the freqency domain.
 2. It is from the accelerometer and represents linear acceleration, or from the gyroscope and represents angular velocity, or has had further calculations done and represent linear jerk acceleration